ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

----We used some services, even though the experimentation didn't go as planned and many things gave errors, we used:
+--- We used some services, even though the experimentation did not go as planned and many things gave errors.
+We used:
 - Buckets: for data storage and access from the virtual machine.
-- Compute engine: The virtual machine provider, where we could set up the system memory and power, supposedly used to run the project remotely.
+- Compute engine: the virtual machine provider, where we could set up the system memory and power, supposedly used to run the project remotely.
-- Container registry: Used to store docker container images and integrate them with the virtual machines.---
+- Container registry: used to store docker container images and integrate them with the virtual machines.---

 ### Question 18